 Proposed Change: See following page with edits to existing FPP text in “track changes.”

 2.3.2.3.
-Smolt Monitoring Facility (SMF) From April 1 – September 15, Project fish personnel will monitor the SMF 24 hours /day, 7 days/week, to ensure proper functioning and to respond quickly in the event of an emergency.
+Smolt Monitoring Facility (SMF) From April 1 – September 15, Project fish personnel will monitor the SMF 10 hours/day, 5 days/week, to ensure proper functioning and to respond quickly in the event of an emergency.
+From April 1 – June 15, condition sampling will occur five days/week (Monday through Friday) for 6-8 hours with a target of 100 fish of the predominate species.
+From June 16 – September 15, condition sampling will occur three days/week (Monday, Wednesday, Friday) for 6-8 hours with a target of 100 fish of the predominant species.
 On-site staff will perform a walking inspection of the entire SMF system every two hours to ensure safe fish passage conditions.
 The system will be fully staffed while the SMF is in operation (i.e., crest gate deployed and secondary dewatering structure receiving fish-laden flow).
+When the SMF is in bypass mode, Project Fisheries staff will continue to perform daily inspections of the JBS to ensure the system is operating within criteria.
 To ensure proper function of sampling system, staff will pay particular attention to the following:

 Dewatering facilities, including screens, free of holes or gaps, and the screen cleaner brush system.